What’s new on Netflix in September 2020 – all the shows and movies coming soon - TheNewsTrace

 Friday 4th September

-Away season 1 Sci-fi sequence starring Hillary Swank as a girl who embarks on a treacherous mission to Mars in command of a world crew
+Away season 1 Sci-fi sequence starring Hillary Swank as a girl who embarks on a treacherous mission to Mars in command of a global crew

-I’m Considering of Ending Issues Charlie Kaufman movie a couple of younger lady who travels together with her new boyfriend to his dad and mom’ secluded farm whereas having doubts about the relationship
+I’m Pondering of Ending Issues Charlie Kaufman movie a couple of younger lady who travels along with her new boyfriend to his mother and father’ secluded farm whereas having doubts about the relationship

-the trailer for Charlie Kaufman’s i am pondering of ending issues feels such as you misplaced your head as a result of it is not screwed onto your head.
+the trailer for Charlie Kaufman’s i am considering of ending issues feels such as you misplaced your head as a result of it is not screwed onto your head.

 what?